Serves 4 as a main

 900g (2lb) turkey breast, skin on

 Sea salt and freshly ground black pepper, to taste

 250g (9oz) unsalted butter, softened

 1 tbsp salt

 Start by preparing the herb butter.
 Cut the butter into small pieces and add to a bowl.
 Mix through the garlic, thyme, parsley and salt until well combined.

-On your work surface, lay out two sheets of plastic wrap (cling film) on top of one another.
+On your work surface, lay out two sheets of cling film (plastic wrap) on top of one another.
 Spoon the herb butter into the centre of the double-layered sheet, and fold the bottom end of the sheet up and over the herb butter.
 Tuck the sheet around the butter, so that the butter is tightly wrapped in the plastic wrap.
 Roll the plastic-wrapped butter to help shape it into a log, then seal off the ends of the sheet and leave in the fridge to harden.

-Preheat your Ooni 3, Ooni Koda or Ooni Pro to 356°F (180°C).
+Preheat your Ooni Pizza Oven to 356°F (180°C).
 Take a sheet of tin foil and lay the turkey breast on top.
 Season the turkey liberally with salt and pepper to taste, and top with the thyme, garlic and three tablespoons of the herb butter.
 Bring the sides of the foil together, carefully pour in the white wine, and scrunch the ends of the sheet together to form a closed bag.